What was the significance of the promise that Avraham "would join his forefathers in peace"?

 Gur Aryeh: Otherwise, why mention this here?
 Rather, the intent is the servitude would not begin in Avraham's lifetime.

 Seeing as Terach was an idolater, how could HaSh-m promise Avraham that he would join him after he died?

 Rashi: This teaches us that Terach did Teshuvah before he died.
 1

-Rashi: This was an assurance a. that Yishmael would Teshuvah in his lifetime and b. that Esav would not sin publicly as long as he (Avraham) was alive.
+Rashi: This was an assurance, a) that Yishmael would Teshuvah in his lifetime; and b) that Esav would not sin publicly as long as he (Avraham) was alive.
 Indeed, Avraham died five years before his time, so that he should not see that happen, and Esav sinned on the day that his grandfather died.